TonicArtos/StickyGridHeaders/README.md

 # StickyGridHeaders

-StickyGridHeaders is an Android library that provides a `GridView` that shows items in sections with headers.
+StickyGridHeaders is an Android library for Android 2.3+ that provides a `GridView` that shows items in sections with headers.
 By default the section headers stick to the top like the People app in Android 4.x but this can be turned off.
 StickyGridHeaders also automatically sizes its rows to the largest item in the